 MGT 6499.
-Innovation Realization: Commercializing Technology.
+Innovation Realization.
 Innovation Realization is a new experiential learning course focused on the business and legal issues involved in technology commercialization.
 Throughout the course multidisciplinary teams of Ph.D., MBA, and J.D. students will examine these issues in the context of dissertation research conducted by the Ph.D. students.
 Issues considered will include identification of entrepreneurial opportunities, fundamentals of industry analysis, legal means of protecting intellectual property, customer discovery, alliances and commercialization environments, and entrepreneurial finance.
 Students must take both semesters of this class; there is no option to take 1⁄2 of the class.
 Each innovation team will be composed of a Ph.D. candidate, two MBA candidates, and two J.D. candidates, and the team's projects will be developed around the doctoral thesis research of the Ph.D. student.
-Enrollment is by application in the May each year.
-Limited enrollment course.
-[3]
+There is an application process for enrollment in this course which will be communicated in advance of the fall semester.
+[3] Marie C. Thursby.